THE IMPACTS OF DOMESTIC VIOLENCE

 Many victims of domestic violence suffer injuries ranging from minor cuts and bruises to broken bones and severe head trauma.
 Nationwide, it is estimated that these physical effects cost $5.8 billion, annually, in healthcare.
 This includes emergency room visits, surgeries, hospital stays, subsequent physical rehabilitation, and follow-up appointments.

-These issues can be the result of recurrent injuries, or stress, or a combination of both throughout the duration of the abusive relationship.
+These issues can be the result of recurrent injuries, stress, or a combination of both throughout the abusive relationship.
 Many victims, for example, often report being choked and receiving multiple blows to the head, both of which can lead to serious long-term neurological impairments.
 Acute stress, too, can wreak havoc on one’s physical health.

 Mental Health Impacts

 Domestic violence can have a lasting impact on the overall mental health of its victims.
 Many victims, as a result of the abuse they endured, suffer from depression and/or post-traumatic stress disorder (PTSD).
 Victims of abuse are also more likely to display suicidal tendencies.
 Women who suffered abuse at the hands of an intimate partner are twice as likely to develop and suffer from depression, and also much more likely to suffer from PTSD than women who were not abused.